bokkypoobah/FxxxLandRush/README.md

 Purchase price:

 * The price of each parcel of land is USD 1,500 (and some parcels with variations of this amount)
-* The ETH purchase amount is calculated using the [MakerDAO ETH/USD pricefeed](https://makerdao.com/feeds/) rate at [0x729D19f657BD0614b4985Cf1D82531c67569197B](https://etherscan.io/address/0x729D19f657BD0614b4985Cf1D82531c67569197B#readContract)
+* The ETH purchase amount is calculated using the [MakerDAO ETH/USD pricefeed](https://makerdao.com/feeds/) rate at [0x729D19f657BD0614b4985Cf1D82531c67569197B](https://etherscan.io/address/0x729D19f657BD0614b4985Cf1D82531c67569197B#readContract).
+The [MakerDAOPriceFeedAdaptor.sol](contracts/MakerDAOPriceFeedAdaptor.sol) deployed to [0x12bc52a5a9cf8c1ffbaa2eaa82b75b3e79dfe292](https://etherscan.io/address/0x12bc52a5a9cf8c1ffbaa2eaa82b75b3e79dfe292#code) will reflect the MakerDAO ETH/USD rate
-* The GZE purchase amount is calculated using the less frequently updated GZE/ETH [pricefeed](contracts/PriceFeed.sol) rate that is multiplied by the MakerDAO ETH/USD pricefeed rate
+* The GZE purchase amount is calculated using the less frequently updated GZE/ETH [pricefeed](contracts/PriceFeed.sol) rate that is multiplied by the MakerDAO ETH/USD pricefeed rate.
+The GZE/ETH pricefeed has been deployed to [0x695Bd54a75FA8e28183F9aF30063AD444ca0EBFc](https://etherscan.io/address/0x695Bd54a75FA8e28183F9aF30063AD444ca0EBFc#code)
+* Purchases using GZE will have a 30% discount if the purchasing account has been added to the [BonusList.sol](contracts/BonusList.sol) deployed to [0x57D2F4B8F55A26DfE8Aba3c9f1c73CADbBc55C46](https://etherscan.io/address/0x57D2F4B8F55A26DfE8Aba3c9f1c73CADbBc55C46#code).
+Accounts not in the BonusList will get a 20% discount when purchasing with GZE

 There are 17 sectors containing parcels of land that will be sold at different timeframes.
 Each of these sectors will have a unique FxxxLandRush.sol smart contract, and an associated [BTTSToken](https://github.com/bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract) smart contract to record the purchases of these parcels.